tanmaymunjal/pdf_gpt/README.md

 ii) Activate the [virtual environment](https://python.land/virtual-environments/virtualenv)

-iii) Setup the backend repo dependencies by running the ``` python setup.py install``` in PDF GPT repository.
+iii) Setup the backend python dependencies by running the ``` python setup.py install``` in PDF GPT repository.

 iv) Follow the [rabbitmq install](https://www.rabbitmq.com/docs/download) to setup rabbitmq on your computer.

 v) Create a rabbit mq user that you will use to authenticate requests to rabbit mq.
 For more details, check out [rabbitmq authentication guide](https://www.rabbitmq.com/docs/access-control).

-vi) Configure the application by creating a config.ini file in the backend, the format for the file should be
+vi) Configure the application by creating a config.ini file in the backend folder, the format for the file should be
 ```
 [OpenAI]
 API_KEY=